On log-sum inequalities: Introduction

-This article generalizes the log-sum inequality from multiple perspectives.
-First, we generalize log-sum inequality with two real-valued functions, which we mention in Theorem \ref{log_sum_inequality_with_real_functions}.
+Although log sum inequality is important in classical information theory, a detailed study on this topic is not available in the literature, to the best of our knowledge.
+This article demonstrates a number of inequalities which are analogous to the log-sum inequality.
+First, we extend the log-sum inequality with two real-valued functions, which is illustrated in Theorem \ref{log_sum_inequality_with_real_functions}.
 This theorem expands the applicability of the log-sum inequality as it breaks the restriction that $a_i$ and $b_i$ are the real numbers.
 The convexity of a function is essential for proving log-sum inequality.
-But considering the concavity of a function, we may find analogous results.
-It is important as there are classes of functions whose convexity depends on specific values of a parameter, for instance, the $q$-deformed logarithm.
-Another objective for generalizing the log-sum inequality is investigating its matrix analogues.
-Here we observe that all the inequalities derived for the real functions can be easily extended as trace-from-inequality for commuting self-adjoint matrices.
+Considering the concavity of a function, we also find analogous results.
+Investigating the variants of log-sum inequality for concave functions is crucial as there are classes of functions whose convexity depends on specific values of a parameter, for instance, the $q$-deformed logarithm.
+We also elaborate the matrix analogs of the log-sum inequality.
+Here we observe that all the inequalities derived for the real functions can be easily extended as trace-form-inequality for commuting self-adjoint matrices.
 A recent trend in matrix analysis is constructing matrix theoretic counterparts of the known inequalities for real functions, where the matrix inequality is driven by the L\"{o}wner partial order relation.
-Proving the log-sum inequality in this context is a non-trivial problem, which we have solved under several conditions.
+Proving the log-sum inequality in this context is non-trivial and difficult.
+We are able to derive it under several conditions.
+To the best of our knowledge, this is the first attempt in literature to extend the log-sum inequality for the non-commutative positive semidefinite matrices.